Please use the form below to submit any corrections or complaints.

 Response:

 Thank you for taking the time to write this.
-Your main point is that our reporting is solely focussed on the Conservatives, but while this is not true, our reporting will inevitably focus more on the Conservatives.
+Your main point is that our reporting is solely focussed on the Tories, but while this is not true, our reporting will inevitably focus more on the Tories.
 This is because they are in government, and so they are the decision-makers.
 When there are stories about the opposition parties, we report on them.
 Your claim that we’re “heavy left-leaning” is not supported by any evidence, nor is your claim that we post about non-related posts.
 If you truly believe this, then please submit again with the links of the Tweets.

 From: